-- We are asking you to join a research study. - The purpose of this research study is to evaluate the efficacy of automated electronic alerts built into the EPIC electronic health record to improve the rates of best practices in the treatment of patients with hyperlipidemia. - Study procedures will include: possible exposure to an informational alert that is generated when opening the order entry screen in an eligible patient's medical record. - There are some risks from participating in this study.
+- We are asking you to join a research study. - The purpose of this research study is to evaluate the efficacy of automated electronic alerts built into the EPIC electronic health record to improve the use of evidence-based medical therapies in the treatment of patients with heart failure with reduced ejection fraction (HFrEF). - Study procedures will include: possible exposure to an informational alert that is generated when opening the order entry screen in an eligible patient's medical record. - There are some risks from participating in this study.
 Potential risks are minimal, and include disturbance to workflow and development of alert fatigue. - The study may have no benefits to you.
 However, your patients may benefit from alerts due to closer monitoring of their condition and increased use of best practices by their providers to treat their condition. - Taking part in this study is your choice.
 You can choose to take part, or you can choose not to take part in this study.
 You can also change your mind at any time.
 Whatever choice you make, you will not give up any legal rights or benefits. - If you are interested in learning more about the study, please continue reading, or have someone read to you, the rest of this document.
 Take as much time as you need before you make your decision.
 Ask the study staff questions about anything you do not understand.
 Once you understand the study, we will ask you if you wish to participate; if so, you will have to sign this form.